git-cola/git-cola/CONTRIBUTING.md

 Signed-off-by: Random J Developer <random@developer.example.org>

-This line can be automatically added by Git if you run the git-commit command with the -s option.
+This line can be automatically added by Git if you run the git-commit command with the -s option, or using the `Ctrl+i` hotkey in git-cola's commit message editor.

 Notice that you can place your own Signed-off-by: line when forwarding somebody else's patch with the above rules for